Michael Rogers (cyclist): Early career

 Rogers was part of the Australian Institute of Sport, which led him to move to Europe at age 16 as an amateur.
 He started as a track racer under coach Charlie Walsh.

-At the 2002 Tour Down Under, Rogers' team-prepared bicycle was damaged in a collision with a motorcycle (which was not captured on TV cameras) forcing Rogers to come to a halt by the roadside.
-There were no team cars nearby, and Rogers appeared visibly frustrated with the turn of events.
-Fortunately an amateur cyclist, Adam Pyke, who was spectating offered his own Colnago bicycle as a replacement and Rogers was able to continue needing only a minor saddle height adjustment on route from a mechanic alongside in a car.
+At the 2002 Tour Down Under, Rogers' team-prepared bicycle was damaged in a collision with a motorcycle, forcing him to come to a halt by the roadside.
+The collision was not captured by television cameras.
+There were no team cars nearby and Rogers appeared visibly frustrated with the turn of events.
+Fortunately, spectator Adam Pyke, an amateur cyclist, offered his own Colnago bicycle as a replacement and Rogers was able to continue, needing only a minor saddle height adjustment en route from a mechanic alongside in a car.
 He went on to finish second on the stage, took the race lead, and ultimately went on to win the race overall.
-The entire episode including swapping bicycles was captured by the television cameras while Rogers, Pyke and the borrowed bicycle were reunited at the end of the stage by the Australian broadcaster Seven in a televised interview.
+The entire episode, including swapping bicycles, was captured by the television cameras while Rogers, Pyke and the borrowed bicycle were reunited at the end of the stage by the Australian broadcaster Seven in a televised interview.

 Rogers won the world time-trial championship in 2003, 2004 and 2005.
-He came second in 2003 but became champion after the winner, David Millar, was disqualified for doping.
+He came second in 2003, but became champion after the winner, David Millar, was disqualified for doping.
 Rogers received his rainbow jersey and gold medal on the day of the 2004 championship, thereby receiving two gold medals on the same day.

 In the 2003 Tour de France, Rogers helped Richard Virenque win his sixth mountains classification.
 He was the last rider left to help in Virenque's day-long escape and stage win.

 Rogers finished fourth in the road time trial at the 2004 Olympics in Athens.
 In May 2011 US cyclist Tyler Hamilton returned his gold medal for this event after admitting to doping during his cycling career, and in August 2012 the International Olympic Committee formally stripped Hamilton of his victory, resulting in Rogers being awarded the bronze medal.
 In September 2015, he received the Olympic medal in a ceremony at the IOC headquarters in Lausanne, Switzerland.